AKC Miscellaneous Class

 The smooth coat is short, dense, and has an undercoat.
 The wire coat is rough and has no undercoat.
 Wire-coated Podengos also have distinct beards.
 They are shown in a natural state; only trimming of the face and feet is allowed.
 The coat color is yellow and white or fawn and white of any shade, or primarily white with patches of any shade of yellow or fawn.
 Tones of black or brown, with white patches, or white with patches of black or brown are acceptable but not preferred.

-- Talents: Jogging, hunting, sighting, lure coursing, tracking, watchdog, agility, obedience, tricks.
+- Talents: Jogging, hunting, sighting, lure coursing, tracking, watchdog, agility, obedience, and performing tricks

 The Portuguese Podengo is generally not good with small dogs or cats due to its strong prey drive.
 The breed needs secure fences, at least six feet high, with hardware cloth dug into the ground at the base, as they are excellent jumpers, climbers, and diggers.
 Wire-coat varieties need occasional brushing to remove old hair.